This article contains affiliate links that will allow us to earn commissions without any extra cost to you. Read our full disclosure here.

 - Jungle Scout is perhaps the strongest Helium 10 equivalent on the market.
 Quite the opposite of Viral Launch, Jungle Scout is the most widely recommended software for beginners, with its cheapest $29/mo plan having basically everything you need to succeed as an Amazon seller.
 In our in-depth comparison of Jungle Scout vs Helium 10, Jungle Scout finishes ahead when it comes to sales and keyword volume estimates.

-- AMZ Scout is also a popular direct competitor to Helium 10, and it offers a set of tools tailored to small to medium Amazon business.
+- AMZ Scout is also a popular direct competitor to Helium 10, and it offers a set of tools tailored to small to medium Amazon businesses.
 According to many sellers, its product research module is more robust compared to Helium 10.

 - Sellics is also a solid choice for some, as it’s designed to help sellers manage their Amazon FBA businesses more efficiently.
 The difference lies in that Sellics is more attuned to asset management and business operations, rather than product discovery and growing ecommerce businesses.

 - Product Opportunity Explorer, which is Amazon’s in-house product discovery tool is also a reasonable choice particularly for newer sellers, as it is already integrated into Seller Central.
-Its key selling point is that it uses Amazon’s first-hand marketplace data (ergo, actual keyword data) instead of aggregates and estimates like most third-party software do.
+Its key selling point is that it uses Amazon’s first-hand marketplace data (ergo, actual keyword data) instead of aggregates and estimates like most third-party software does.
 On the flip side, access to this product discovery feature was somewhat limited as of writing, and many quirks are yet to be sorted out according to some sellers.

 Verdict: Helium 10 is the SaaS-Of-Choice for a Reason